Advanon/serverless-api-key-upload/README.md

 # serverless-api-key-upload

-This plugin uploads API Gateway API key to AWS Parameters Store as String parameter.
+This plugin uploads API Gateway API key to AWS Parameter Store as a String parameter.
 For the uploaded parameter you can specify
 - name
 - tags